 What Does a Retail Manager Do?

-After clocking in some considerable time as a store clerk the natural next step up in this career is working as a retail manager.
+After clocking in considerable time as a store clerk the natural next step up in this career is working as a retail manager.
 Instead of being the worker reporting to someone you are the one others look up to.
 But what exactly does a retail manager do?
 What skills do you need to get the job?

 What a Retail Manager Does

 Supervise employees, hand out schedules, open up the store – there are many responsibilities a retail manager may have.
 They can be broken down into the following categories:

 Retail managers oversee employees in a few different ways.
 They take care of finding, hiring, and then training new associates.
 After that, they make sure everyone on staff adheres to store policies, work well with each other, and provide the best service to customers.
 Retail managers handle employee schedules, creating them in a way that anticipates store needs and personnel availability.
 If the store is short on staff, retail managers pitch in when necessary.